mvdom/mvdom/README.md

 npm install mvdom
 ```

-`BaseHTMLElement` is a simple class that extends the browser native `HTMLElement` and provides expressive binding mechanism and lifecycle methods.
+`BaseHTMLElement` is a simple class that extends the browser native `HTMLElement` and provides expressive binding mechanisms and lifecycle methods.

 ```ts
 // main.ts